lehigh-university-libraries/linderman/README.md

 - slack alert message when rollout ends (pass or fail status)

 Each app can define in their GitHub Action when to deploy to test or prod.
 This repo deploys to test whenever a branch is pushed to this repo, and when the branch is merged into main that is deployed to test and then prod.

+### Rollout Service

+The logic performed during the rollout can be seen in [rollout.sh](./scripts/maintenance/rollout.sh).
+That script is executed by the GitHub Action using OIDC/JWT auth on [the rollout docker service](https://github.com/lehigh-university-libraries/rollout).
+So triggering a rollout is basically just a `cURL` call from a GitHub Action.

 ## Manual deployment